bruce-hill/tomo/docs/reductions.md

 ## Comprehensions

-Reductions work not only with iterable values (arrays, sets, integers, etc.), but also with comprehensions.
+Reductions work not only with iterable values (lists, sets, integers, etc.), but also with comprehensions.
 You can use comprehensions to perform reductions while filtering out values or while applying a transformation: